Raksha-Srinivasan/Neural-Networks/README.md

-This is a Basic Neural Network project builtwith TensorFlow and Keras.
+This is a Basic Neural Network project built with TensorFlow and Keras.